JaVonta Payton

-JaVonta Cosby Payton (born October 7, 1998) is an American football wide receiver for the Dallas Renegades of the United Football League (UFL).
+JaVonta Cosby Payton (born October 7, 1998) is an American football wide receiver for the Houston Gamblers of the United Football League (UFL).
 He played college football at Mississippi State, and Tennessee.
-He has also played for the Arizona Cardinals of the National Football League (NFL), and the Orlando Guardians of the XFL.
+He played for the Arizona Cardinals of the National Football League (NFL), as well as the Orlando Guardians and Arlington Renegades of the XFL.

 Early life

 Payton attended and played high school football at Hillsboro High School in Nashville, Tennessee.
 He was considered a three-star recruit by Rivals.com.

 College career

 Northwest Mississippi C.C.

 Payton attended Northwest Mississippi Community College from 2017 to 2018 where he played 21 games, while recording 67 catches for 840 yards, and two touchdowns.

-Mississippi State
+Mississippi State University

-Payton transferred to Mississippi State in 2019, where he played in 22 games, recording 28 receptions for 372 yards and one touchdown from 2019 to 2020.
+Payton transferred to Mississippi State University in 2019, where he played in 22 games between 2019 and 2020, and recorded 28 receptions for 372 yards and one touchdown.

-Tennessee
+University of Tennessee

-Payton transferred to Tennessee in 2021, where he played and started in all 12 games, recording 18 catches for 413 yards, and six touchdowns.
+Payton transferred to the University of Tennessee in 2021, where he played and started in all 12 games, and recorded 18 catches for 413 yards, and six touchdowns.
 On January 17, 2022, Payton declared for the 2022 NFL draft.